-There are no accepted criteria for diagnosing autoimmune diseases due to vaccination, autoimmune diseases start long after vaccination and it is difficult to conclude a causal relationship.
+There are no accepted diagnostic criteria for autoimmune disease resulting from vaccination.
+Autoimmune diseases develop a long time after vaccination, and because of this, it is hard to conclude of a causal relationship.
 Vaccines contain adjuvants, preservatives, antigens and other ingredients, each of which can cause or exacerbate autoimmune reactions.

-The authors injected 40 children from hepatitis A, and 25% of them formed autoantibodies (antibodies to their own antigens), one developed temporary leukopenia (with izhenie white blood cell count).
-One year after vaccination in two children still identified autoantibodies.
+The authors vaccinated 40 children against hepatitis A, and 25% of them developed autoantibodies (antibodies to own antigens), and one of them developed a temporary leukopenia (a decrease in the number of white blood cells).
+Two years after the vaccine, two children still had autoantibodies.

 Those who did not have measles in their childhood (or had a sick atypical, without a rash, like after vaccination) had an increased risk in adulthood: 1) immunoreactive diseases (autoimmune diseases due to an infectious disease),